owncast/owncast.github.io/content/docs/watching-on-tvs.md

 1. Install [VLC](https://www.videolan.org/vlc/download-appletv.html) from the tvOS App Store.
 1. Visit the "Network Stream" tab.
 1. Select the text input field.
-1. Type the server you wish to watch `https://owncast.server`
+1. Type the server you wish to watch.
+For example: `https://watch.owncast.online`
 1. Select it from the list.

 AirPlay